-+D-341-001 Poster Create a postor display no larger than 22" X 28".
-Topics may include, but not limited to one or more of the following; how to pitch a tent, knot tying, cooking over a campfire, how to start a campfire, wildlife and plants identified while camping, how to set up emergency shelter, dealing with weather, collection of photos from camping trips, "Leave No Trace" and how that was followed while camping, plan a camping trip, camping essentials, environmental issues/protecting natural resources, park or trail clean up, sanitation/hygiene while outdoors or use of GPS.

-+D-341-002 Journal/Binder Written report of actual, virtual or actual camping/hiking trips with observations OR field journal (notes of actual experiences, sights, sounds, smells, etc), OR camping or hiking trip diary.
+- +D-341-001 Poster (SF281) Topics may include, but not limited to one or more of the following; how to pitch a tent, knot tying, cooking over a campfire, how to start a campfire, wildlife and plants identified while camping, how to set up emergency shelter, dealing with weather, collection of photos from camping trips, "Leave No Trace" and how that was followed while camping, plan a camping trip, camping essentials, environmental issues/protecting natural resources, park or trail clean up, sanitation/hygiene while outdoors or use of GPS. - +D-341-002 Journal/Binder (SF281) Written report of virtual or actual camping/hiking trips with observations OR field journal (notes of actual experiences, sights, sounds, smells, etc.), OR camping or hiking trip diary.
 Explain growth in project, leading the hikes, planning the camping trip, now being able to identify the wildlife and nature around you and how identified (sight/sound/shape/smell/color).
 Feathers/leaf/flower pressings must be securely attached, if included.
 Photos of drawing of observations encouraged.
-Exhibits measure no larger than 16" X 16".

-+D-341-003 Camping/Hiking Safety Must include explanation of use of item and why selected/purpose, how it fits hiking/camping needs.
-May include, but are not limited to, one of the following: travel sized poisonous plants guide, camping first aid kit, weather/water safety or hand hygiene kit.
-Exhibits measure no large than 18" X 24".

-+D-341-004 Digital Media Use digital media to show video/slideshow/presentation of setting up a tent (include why site is chosen) or protecting natural resources or environmental issues or computer video camping/hiking game.
+Exhibits measure no larger than 16 inches X 16 inches. - +D-341-003 Camping/Hiking Safety (SF281) Must include explanation of use of item and why selected/purpose, how it fits hiking/camping needs.
+May include, but are not limited to, one of the following: travel sized poisonous plants guide, camping first aid kit, weather/water safety or hand hygiene kit. - +D-341-004 Digital Media (SF281) Use digital media to show video/slideshow/presentation of setting up a tent (include why site is chosen) or protecting natural resources or environmental issues or computer video camping/hiking game.
 Submit a USB drive or DVD inside a report cover or notebook.
-If using a slideshow, include printed slides inside report cover or notebook.

-+D-341-005 Other Camping Items Must include what inspired the creation of the item, and its purpose.
-May include, but are not limited to one of the following; nature art, nature haiku poem, spider web sketches or knot display.
-Exhibits measure no larger than 18" X 24".
+If using a slideshow, include printed slides inside a report cover or notebook. - +D-341-005 Other Camping Items (SF281) Must include what inspired the creation of the item, and its purpose.
+May include, but are not limited to one of the following: nature art, nature haiku poem, spider web sketches or knot display.